What is a Handfasting Ceremony?

 It’s a ritual in which the couples’ hands are tied together with a ceremonial ribbon or cloth.
 It’s often done in modern times with a beautiful ribbon the couple chooses.

 It is custom to use a red cord signifying love while the knots indicating the tender bondage of the couple mutual commitment.
 Thus the saying, to ‘tie the knot’.
-But you can choose any ribbon you want and any colour.
+At the same time, you can choose any ribbon you want and in any colour.

 We tie a bow with an opening loose enough so that the hands can come out freely, or we simply drop the cord across the hands.
 The couple saves the ribbon or cloth as a keepsake.
 So it is custom to call someone of importance to you to tie the cord.

-This bride and groom chose in include the Handfasting ritual as part of their wedding ceremony.
-So I was lucky enough to name their daughter some two years ago and today they invited me to marry them.
+This bride and groom chose to include the Handfasting ritual as part of their wedding ceremony.
+I was honoured to name their daughter in a naming ceremony some two years prior and today they invited me to marry them.

 It was an outdoor wedding ceremony which in a way fits incorporating this ritual in a ceremony.
-As we talk about the stars and the earth.
-The ceremony was at Tudor Lodge Garden in Greystanes.
+As we mentioned in the script the stars and the earth as witnessing to this ritual.
+The ceremony was at in Greystanes.